brunoNetId/brunonetid.github.io/_posts/2017-11-27-camel-prometheus-openshift.md

 ### Deploying in OpenShift's CDK

-Now the *Camel* application is ready to be containerised and deployed in OpenShift.
-FIS will do all of it automatically for you in a single command.
-The directives to bundle together the application and exporter have already been defined. *Fabric8* (in *FIS*) will build a Docker image and include *OpenShift* resource descriptors.
+Now the [*Camel*](http://camel.apache.org/) application is ready to be containerised and deployed in OpenShift. [*FIS*](https://www.openshift.com/container-platform/middleware-services.html#integration) will do all of it automatically for you in a single command.
+The directives to bundle together the application and exporter have already been defined. [*Fabric8*](https://fabric8.io/) (in [*FIS*](https://www.openshift.com/container-platform/middleware-services.html#integration)) will build a [*Docker*](https://www.docker.com/) image and include *OpenShift* resource descriptors.
 The graph below illustrates how the pieces are put together, streamed, and deployed in the target environment.

 ![JConsole MBeans]({{ site.baseurl }}/assets/img/posts/exporter-deploy.png)

-Reaching this stage, ensure you have your *OpenShift* environment up and running ready to be used. the *OpenShift* client (`oc`) should also be ready, pointing and logged-in to the CDK.
+Reaching this stage, ensure you have your [*Red Hat OpenShift*](https://www.openshift.com/) environment up and running ready to be used. the *OpenShift* client (`oc`) should also be ready, pointing and logged-in to the CDK.

-Create a new project (namespace) in *OpenShift* where to deploy our project.
+Create a new project (namespace) in [*Red Hat OpenShift*](https://www.openshift.com/) where to deploy our project.

 	oc new-project mydemo